Woodworking Home Page Next Item Previous Item Living Room Plesums Home Page

 Library Bookcases

-These are two separate bookcases made from furniture grade walnut plywood, with solid walnut trim and doors.
+These are three separate bookcases made from furniture grade walnut plywood, with solid walnut trim and doors.
 With the doors, they are sometimes called "library cabinets" rather than "bookcases."
-Each cabinet is 36 inches wide, and 80 inches tall, with the base section 30 inches above the floor.
-These units have a small top moulding that doesn't show well in the picture; I would plan to use crown moulding on future units.
+Each cabinet is 36 inches wide, - these are taller than most - about 93 inches overall.
+Normally 5 adjustable shelves would be provided with each "8 foot" bookcase, four above the fixed shelf, and one behind the doors, but the client ordered extras.
+The crown moulding is on the front of all three units, and on the ends of the two outside units.

 They looked great as they were installed in our customer's living room, even though the photography could be better